Mariusflores/Microservices-exam/Readme.md

 - **/api/books/{value}**: this endpoint takes a string value as a path variable, and returns a list of books where the string value is featured in either author, genre or title fields in the database. it will also return if just a portion of field value is the same as the string, as it uses the "contains" query for search.

+This service was originally meant to use rabbitmq to publish an event to the library catalog when adding a book but i met with some problems and there was not enough time to implement it.

 ### Library Catalog